-In addition, SPA/RAC has worked to further streamlining the Mediterranean Action Plan Ecological Objectives and associated Good Environmental Status and Targets, as well as the Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast and Related Assessment Criteria into the Regional Action Plans for the conservation of endangered and threatened species and key habitats adopted within the framework of the Protocol concerning Specially Protected Areas and Biological Diversity in the Mediterranean (Decision IG.24/7).
+In addition, SPA/RAC has worked to further streamlining the Mediterranean Action Plan Ecological Objectives and associated Good Environmental Status and Targets, as well as the Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast and Related Assessment Criteria into the Regional Action Plans for the conservation of endangered and threatened species and key habitats adopted within the framework of the Protocol concerning Specially Protected Areas and Biological Diversity in the Mediterranean.
+(Decision IG.24/7).

-In view of supporting the successful contribution to the delivery of 2023 MED QSR, a regional expert is required to develop the subchapter related to the assessment of the Mediterranean monk seal status following the IMAP agreed common indicators as part of the Biodiversity chapter.
+In view of supporting the successful contribution to the delivery of 2023 MED QSR, a regional expert is required to develop the biodiversity chapter related to the assessment of cetaceans following the IMAP agreed common indicators.